DigitalFabricationLab-NYIT-SoAD/resources/ShopTools/README.md

 * You are expected to follow the below rules at all times, even after your orientation or you become comfortable with the tools.

 ## Required Orientation / Training

-* Students must complete the SoAD Fab Lab Canvas Orientation visting the lab space this semester.

 * Students *without* a SoAD Lab Sticker must come into the lab to sign a waiver before gaining access to any NYIT SoAD Labs.